 It doesn’t have to be expensive or complicated.
 It’s just a tangible way of saying, “I’m thinking of you and how to help you feel a bit better.”

 Don’t Ditch Friends too Quickly (but know when to step away)

 Part of being a loyal friend is accepting that we all have flaws.
 Somebody’s mistakes are just part of what makes them who they are.
 I try not to give up on friends who might not be there for me all the time, or who say something rash that hurts my feelings.

 Part of being someone’s support network is still being there for them EVEN if they’re being a bit of an idiot (and hoping they’ll return the favour when you’re an idiot).

 By the way, this doesn’t mean it’s not okay to have boundaries.
 It’s okay to leave toxic relationships behind you.

 I get it.
 We’re all busy.
 And we’re all used to being always available, to everyone, at a moment’s notice.

 If you’re spending time with a friend, it’s just good manners to give them your undivided attention.
 That means turning the ringer off on your phone.
 Unless you’re actually waiting for news on that donor organ, the chances are there’s nothing that can’t wait 20 minutes.

 This year, I’m making a promise to myself not to be that person.
 You know, the one scrolling through Insta while they’re having lunch with a friend.

-So there you have it – some practical tips that I’m reminding myself of, in hopes of being a better friend to My People this coming year.
+So there you have it – some practical tips that I’m reminding myself of, about how to be a better friend to My People this coming year.